 Because the glory of God is hidden in the Holy Eucharist, there have been, in every age, impious men who denied the presence of Our Lord Jesus Christ in the sacrament of our altars.
 Unfortunate are they, for they have neither heard nor understood this profound saying: “Close your eyes, and you will see.”
 In other words: do not look with the eyes of the body, which here will deceive you, but open wide the eyes of faith.
-Then God allows Himself to be seen by the heart, for He gives Himself to those who seek Him humbly.
+Then God allows Himself to be seen by the heart, for He gives Himself to those who seek Him with love and humility.

 The Saints, for their part, never doubted for a single moment the real presence of Jesus Christ in the Most Holy Sacrament.
 Saint Thomas Aquinas could say: “Despite the testimony of my sight, my touch, and my taste, I believe, O my God, in Your word, which assures me of Your presence in the Eucharist, for Your word is truth itself.”

 And it is not only the Saints who believe in the Real Presence.
 Men of genius, great scholars, powerful kings, and countless multitudes from every class of society have come to kneel before the little white Host to adore the hidden God.
 Throughout the centuries, many miracles have borne witness to the presence of God Himself in the Host.
-Thousands of Christians have given their lives to defend it, and even today, many Catholics are mocked or persecuted because of their attachment to this Eucharistic doctrine, which is the foundation of our worship.
+Thousands of Christians have given their lives to defend it, and even today, many Catholics are mocked or persecuted because of their attachment to this Eucharistic doctrine, which is the foundation of our adoration.

 The great Saint Augustine, a bishop whose genius enlightened the Church, exclaimed when speaking of the Eucharist: “All-powerful as You are, O my God, You could do nothing greater!”